openshift-service-mesh/federation/README.md

 # Federation

-A Kubernetes controller that utilizes MCP-over-XDS protocol to configure mesh-federation in Istio.
+A Kubernetes controller that provides discovery service for Istio mesh federation.

+Mesh federation allows exposing services between meshes and enabling communication across mesh boundaries.
+Each mesh may expose a subset of its services to allow other meshes to connect to the exposed services.

+Controllers utilize XDS protocol to discover exported services in federated meshes.
-The API allows to export services to remote peers using label selectors.
-An exported service is available in the importing cluster without any additional routing configuration.
-Controllers use gRPC protocol to exchange exported services, and cross-cluster connections between controllers are secured with Istio mTLS.
+Controllers are deployed with sidecars, so cross-cluster connections between controllers are secured with Istio mTLS.

 ## Motivation